 - Make your call to action (CTA) clear.

 - Bold key words and phrases to make them stand out.

 Strong copywriting ultimately makes your content more persuasive and helps guide readers down your marketing funnel.
 And just like any other skill, it takes practice and concentrated effort to improve upon.
 Be sure to incorporate expert copywriting tips into your content.

-8. Cut the clutter
+8. Cut the Clutter

 Writing effective copy for the web requires writing clearly and concisely.
 Forget long-winded narrative writing from the days of yore — online copy should be succinct.

 On a similar note, use industry-specific jargon wisely.
-Some experts recommend avoiding it altogether, as it may confuse readers and narrow your potential visitor pool.
+Some industry experts recommend avoiding it altogether, as it may confuse readers and narrow your potential visitor pool.
 However, there’s good reason to use it as well — particularly in establishing your familiarity and credibility with a topic.
 Just make sure that if you’re using it, you’re also explaining it.

 When writing for broader audiences though, stick to simple vocabulary.
 Easy readability makes for easy comprehension, and studies show that most American adults read at or below an 8th-grade reading level.

 To see if your content’s language level matches your audience, try running it through Readable.